starshinePerigee/serial-hunter/README.md

 # serial-hunter
-A command line utitilty to find and confirm which serial ports your serial devices are connected to
+A library and command line utitilty for finding serial devices connected to systems with too many serial ports.